asynts/writer/Notes/0008_too-inefficent-for-large-files.md

     Seems that there is no noticible difference.

+-   After adding some basic culling, the rendering itself is fast enough to navigate the page without any noticable lag:

+    ```none
+    Rebuild      7371958048ns (     7.372s)
+    Painting       11476634ns (   0.01148s)
+    ```

+    However, the time required to rebuild the layout tree is still a big problem.

 ### Ideas

--   It should be possible to drastically improve the rendering time with some basic culling.
+### Actions

+-   I added culling during the painting phase.
+    We only draw the things that are actually visible on the screen.

-    That should be fairly easy to implement too.
+    That was extremely easy to implement and drastically improved the performance.